 Prevent Holiday Fires

-The approaching holiday season brings traditions, parties, shopping, entertaining – and potential danger.
+The upcoming holiday season brings traditions, parties, shopping, entertaining – and potential danger.

 The latest statistics available from the National Fire Protection Association (NFPA) show the holidays are a high-risk time for home fires.
-Christmas trees are responsible for 240 home fires each year, and other holiday decorations are the cause of another 1,170 fires1.
-Thanksgiving Day sees almost a threefold increase in cooking-related fires; cooking fires are almost twice as likely to happen on Christmas Day as on non-holidays2.
+Christmas trees are responsible for 240 home fires each year, and other holiday decorations cause another 1,170 fires.
+Thanksgiving Day sees almost a threefold increase in cooking-related fires; cooking fires are almost twice as likely to happen on Christmas Day as on non-holidays.

-“No one wants to think about the possibility of losing their home, and even more tragically, lives because of a fire during the holidays,” said Rick Isaacson, Executive Vice President of SERVPRO Industries, Inc. “But statistics show, it’s important to be aware of the increased risk seasonal decorating, entertaining and cooking can cause during the holidays.”
+“No one wants to think about the possibility of losing their home, and even more tragically, lives because of a fire during the holidays,” said Rick Isaacson, CEO of SERVPRO Industries, Inc. “But statistics show, it’s important to be aware of the increased risk seasonal decorating, entertaining and cooking can cause during the holidays.”

 Christmas Tree Fire Facts